China reports first human case of H10N3 bird flu

-BEIJING (Reuters) -A 41-year-old man in China’s eastern province of Jiangsu has been confirmed as the first human case of infection with a rare strain of bird flu known as H10N3, China’s National Health Commission (NHC) said on Tuesday.
+BEIJING (Reuters) - A 41-year-old man in China’s eastern province of Jiangsu has been confirmed as the first human case of infection with a rare strain of bird flu known as H10N3, Beijing’s National Health Commission (NHC) said on Tuesday.

 Many different strains of bird flu are present in China and some sporadically infect people, usually those working with poultry.
 There is no indication that H10N3 can spread easily in humans.

-He is now stable and ready to be discharged.
+His condition is now stable and he is ready to be discharged.
 Investigation of his close contacts found no other cases, the NHC said.
-No other cases of human infection with H10N3 have been reported globally, it said.
+No other cases of human infection with H10N3 have been reported globally, it added.

 H10N3 is low pathogenic, which means it causes relatively less severe disease in poultry and is unlikely to cause a large-scale outbreak, the NHC added.